 - identify the people in the photograph by full name, if possible

 Each photo must be submitted as a JPEG file and a minimum of 1200 pixels wide (but the bigger, the better!).
 Videos should be in HD.

 Photographs and video may be in color or black and white.
 Entrants must not infringe on the rights of any other photographer or person or submit images that involve the harassment of wildlife or damage to the environment by the photographer.
+Remember to practice responsible recreation when taking your photos.
+Review NOAA Fisheries' marine life viewing guidelines for best practices and approach regulations for viewing marine mammals and other protected species.
 Photographs may not be watermarked.
 Photos that have been digitally altered beyond standard optimization (cropping, adjustments to color and contrast, etc.) will be disqualified.

 Am I Eligible to Submit?